swkeever/skies.dev/content/clean-code/index.md

   to learn the principles of writing clean code.

 To write clean code, your safest bet is to conform to the style guide of the project.
-If there is no style guide defined, adopt one, and use lint tooling to automate enforcing it.
+If there is no style guide defined, adopt one.
+Use lint tooling to automate enforcing it.
 At the end of the day, our goal is shipping software for our users, not styling text files.